noahehall/theBookOfNoah/0current/blockchain/bitcoin.md

 #### Regnet

-- regression: alternative test network for testing bitcion applications
+- regression: alternative test network for testing bitcoin applications
 - no peers (local to your computer), coins have no value, can instantaneously create blocks (no block difficulty), transactions dont go through validation,
 - can only download the core components necessary to run the application

+## bitcoin core development

+- ~/.bitcoin/bitcoin.conf: all cli options excent for `-conf` can be specified in this file

+- you can run the cli or the GUI, but not both at the same time

+### bitcoind

+- the cli: can be run without arguments

+### bitcoin-qt

+- the gui